danybozaftf/nkm-todo/README.md

-# NodeJS KoJS MongoDB ToDO API
+# NodeJS KoaJS MongoDB ToDo API

 Basic ToDo API build on top of NodeJs and TypeScript.
 This project is only for demostration purposes(Not optimized for production enviroment, yet).